PeanutBase/BIND_annotation/README.md

 # BIND_annotation
-**Still under development: adding scripts**
+**Still under development**

 Scripts, notes and documents about the BIND annotation workflow (BIND: ab initio gene predictions by BRAKER combined with gene predictions INferred Directly from alignment of RNA-Seq evidence to the genome.)

 **Note:** I recommend that you review the [challenges document/scripts](https://github.com/PeanutBase/BIND_annotation/tree/main/challenges#readme).